samsreither/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+## How I Would Improve the Project

 - Add a to-go form to order coffee to takeaway.
-You can select the time you want it to be ready, and pay online.
-All you do is come in the shop and pick it up.
+User can select the time they want it to be ready, and pay online.
+All user does is come in the shop and pick it up.